Xy16-5/OSGIS-week8/assignment/README.md

 Geospatial applications are all about working with data.
 What datasets would you plan/like to use?
 If the data you'll be working with isn't already stored in a way that you can use, how will you be storing your data?
+If your data is too large to be conveniently used on the frontend, how will you work around it?
+A backend?
+Vector tiles?
+Chat with me ASAP if this is something you need help with!

 ## Technologies used